 2.1 Use Google Search Console to Identify Pages

-In order to do this, go to the Coverage section of Google Search Console and click on the Excluded tab.
+To do this, navigate to the Pages section of Google Search Console and click on the Not indexed tab.

 This will show you a list of all the pages on your website that are affected by this issue.